 The majority of chief risk officers (CROs) report to either the board or the audit and risk committee (and in many cases, both).
 While there may already be an established process in place, how can businesses optimise risk reporting so that it adds genuine value and better influences decision-making?

-Internal risk reporting is, by its nature, hidden from the rest of the world.
-But progressive risk managers see value in sharing the content and structure of their reporting framework in exchange for insights from other businesses.
+Internal risk reporting is, by its very nature, hidden from the rest of the world.
+However, progressive risk managers see value in sharing the content and structure of their reporting framework in exchange for insights from other businesses.

 This is why the value of benchmarking your internal risk reporting approach is so high: not only can you contribute to a powerful body of collective knowledge, but there is also an opportunity to peek behind the curtain and see how other companies are reporting on and monitoring their risks.